techiediaries/techiediaries/_posts/2020/angular-9/2019-7-01-angular-ngtemplate-ngtemplateoutlet.md

 <div *ngTemplateOutlet="myTemplateRef; context:{message: 'This is a partial template'}">
 </div>
 ```

+## Accessing Angular Template Partials in the DOM Using `ViewChild`

 You can also access your template from the component class like you would access any DOM element using `ViewChild`: